balqeesqud/Reading-Notes/Java-Basics.md

 as it forms the foundation of our study and equips us with the necessary skills to design, build, and maintain resilient and scalable applications using Java.
 ```
+## Things I want to know more about!

 - ##  What does “strong typed” mean?